stevegt/grid-cli/v2/ADVICE.md

 Using the standard Base64url encoding for JWTs in URLs ensures compatibility with existing libraries and tools, making it a reliable choice for encoding JWT tokens for use in web applications.

+## Discussion on the Leading Hash in Messages

+In the PromiseGrid Kernel, messages MAY start with a promise hash followed by a module hash, and then additional arguments.
+This structure allows receivers to filter messages based on promises they are willing to accept and route the message to the appropriate module.
+Here are the pros and cons of the promise hash coming first:

+### Pros

+1. **Enhanced Filtering**: Placing the promise hash first allows modules and nodes to quickly filter messages based on the promises they accept.
+This ensures that only relevant messages are processed, improving efficiency.
+2. **Trust and Governance**: The first hash representing a promise aligns with the principles of decentralized governance.
+Nodes can establish trust relationships by agreeing on specific promises they will accept.
+3. **Modular Routing**: Early identification of the promise allows the kernel to route messages to the appropriate module, ensuring that the handling of messages is distributed efficiently across the system.

+### Cons

+1. **Complexity in Parsing**: Having multiple hashes (promise and module) to parse at the beginning of the message increases the complexity of message parsing.
+2. **Overhead**: Including multiple hashes in the message header adds overhead to the message size.
+However, this is generally offset by the benefits of efficient routing and filtering.

+### Recommendation

+Given the benefits of enhanced filtering, trust-based governance, and modular routing, it is recommended to use the promise hash as the leading hash in messages, followed by the module hash and additional arguments.
+This structure provides a robust framework for decentralized message handling and governance in the PromiseGrid Kernel.